swirlai/docker-compose/doc/setup-instructions.md

 You will see Swirl services start according to your `.env` settings.

 Full startup may take several minutes.
+Once logs indicate successful initialization, Swirl is now running in the foreground.
-Once logs indicate successful initialization, visit:
+You should able to visit:

 ```
 http(s)://<FQDN>
 ```

-Swirl is now running **in the foreground**.
+And see the login page.
+You can login to swirl w/ the admin credentials that to configured in your .env file.

 To stop it: